iivanoo/covid-apps-observer/data/data_us/reports/resources/org.ascension.android.ascn.onlinecare___12.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.ascension.android.ascn.onlinecare 1 reviews"/>
 </p>

+> I am 14 and something is wrong with my heart but it won't let me sign up because I'm not 18 what am I supposed to do??<br> :date: __2021-02-20 18:30:28__

 > Tried going to look at my lab results from my cancer doctor and could not see them or even anything about her.
 Very disappointed<br> :date: __2021-01-24 17:52:04__

 > Suck Fest.
 Worst customer service ever.
 Save your $.<br> :date: __2020-12-23 22:30:43__